Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Nonpositive curvature

 \begin{lemma} Let $(p,q,r,s)$ be a simple $4$-cycle in the one-skeleton of $M(\mathcal{P},w)$.
 If $h(p)<h(q)$ then $h(s)<h(r)$. \end{lemma}

 \begin{proof} Assume for contradiction that $h(p)<h(q)$ and $h(s)>h(r)$.
 By orienting the edges in our cycle from low height to high height, four orientations are possible, as illustrated by Figure~\ref{SquaresOne}.
-Three of them are clearly impossible: \begin{itemize} \item if $h(s)>h(p)$ and $h(r)>h(q)$, then we must have $h(s)=h(p)+1$ but also $h(s)=h(r)+1=h(q)+2=h(p)+3$, a contradiction; \item if $h(p)>h(s)$ and $h(q)>h(r)$, the configuration is symmetric to the previous one; \item if $h(p)>h(s)$ and $h(r)>h(q)$, then $h(p)=h(s)+1=h(r)+2=h(q)+3=h(p)+4$, a contradiction. \end{itemize} From now on, we assume that $h(s)>h(p)$ and $h(q)>h(r)$.
+Three of them are clearly impossible: \begin{itemize} \item if $h(p)>h(s)$ and $h(q)>h(r)$, then we must have $h(q)=h(r)+1$ but also $h(q)=h(p)+1=h(s)+2=h(r)+3$, a contradiction; \item if $h(s)>h(p)$ and $h(r)>h(q)$, the configuration is symmetric to the previous one; \item if $h(p)>h(s)$ and $h(r)>h(q)$, then $h(p)=h(s)+1=h(r)+2=h(q)+3=h(p)+4$, a contradiction. \end{itemize} From now on, we assume that $h(s)>h(p)$ and $h(q)>h(r)$.
 As a consequence of Lemma~\ref{lem:Adjacent}, a directed edge corresponds to applying a top expansion or a bottom contraction (in order to pass from the initial vertex to the terminal vertex of the edge); we refer to top and bottom edges accordingly.
 As a consequence of Lemma~\ref{lem:Translate}, we can assume without loss of generality that the edges containing $p$ are top edges.
-But the two remaining edges can be either top or bottom.
+Indeed, Lemma~\ref{lem:Translate} shows that we can assume that $p$ is represented by a diagram whose bottom forest is trivial, and the only way to increase the height of such a vertex is to perform a top contraction.
+However, the two remaining edges, those not containing $p$, can be either top or bottom.
 As illustrated by Figure~\ref{SquaresOne}, there are four cases to consider.

 \emph{Case $(i)$.} In the first configuration, the vertices are labelled by pairs of $\mathcal{P}$-forests given by reduced representatives in such a way that the sequence of top forests is of the form (following the cycle clockwisely, starting from $p$)